 In addition to its delicious taste, pineapple is also known for its health benefits.
 Its bromelain content, an enzyme with digestive and anti-inflammatory properties, makes it a valuable ally for well-being.

-Today, pineapple is widely cultivated in tropical and subtropical regions around the world.
-It has become a common and affordable fruit, prized for its delicious flavor and numerous nutritional benefits.
+Today, pineapples are widely cultivated in tropical and subtropical regions around the world.
+They have become a common and affordable fruit, appreciated for their delicious flavor and numerous nutritional benefits.

-It can be eaten fresh, juiced, in salads, as a dessert, in cocktails, etc. It is also used in cooking to enhance both savory and sweet dishes.
+It is eaten fresh, in juice, in salads, in desserts, in cocktails, etc. It is also used in cooking to enhance savory or sweet dishes.
 Pineapple is also used to make jams, jellies, syrups, and vinegars.